sumarditjhai-sys/mcpserver/README.md

 "Show me revenue by region for 2024"
 "How is Sarah Mitchell performing against her quota?"
 "Show me the top 5 products by revenue.
 Which product category generates the most income?"
+"What's our total revenue by region for 2024?
+Which region is performing best?"
+"Show me the top 5 products by revenue.
+Which product category generates the most income?"